kHarshit/kHarshit.github.io/_posts/2019-02-15-autoencoder:-downsampling-and-upsampling.md

 categories: [Deep Learning]
 ---

 An autoencoder is a neural network that learns data representations in an unsupervised manner.
-It's structure consists of *Encoder*, which learn the compact representation of input data, and *Decoder*, which decompresses it to reconstruct the input data.
+Its structure consists of *Encoder*, which learn the compact representation of input data, and *Decoder*, which decompresses it to reconstruct the input data.
 A similar concept is used in [generative models]({% post_url 2018-09-28-generative-models %}).

 For example, in case of MNIST dataset,